stevo1403/sifnode/ui/docs/tutorials/architecture.md

 ### CLEAN ARCHITECTURE

-We support a simplified version of clean arhitecture to help us achieve our goals.
+We support a simplified version of clean architecture to help us achieve our goals.

 - View - Present the UI
 - Usecase - Encapsulated Application Specific Logic